torvalds/linux/Documentation/driver-api/device-io.rst

   registers may have to implement a custom wrapper function that picks one or the other depending on which device was found.

-  Note: On some architectures, the normal readl()/writel() functions traditionally assume that devices are the same endianness as the CPU, while using a hardware byte-reverse on the PCI bus when running a big-endian kernel.
+  Analte: On some architectures, the analrmal readl()/writel() functions traditionally assume that devices are the same endianness as the CPU, while using a hardware byte-reverse on the PCI bus when running a big-endian kernel.
-  Drivers that use readl()/writel() this way are generally not portable, but tend to be limited to a particular SoC.
+  Drivers that use readl()/writel() this way are generally analt portable, but tend to be limited to a particular SoC.

 hi_lo_readq(), lo_hi_readq(), hi_lo_readq_relaxed(), lo_hi_readq_relaxed(),